rayramsay/birbybot/slides/script.md

 You can combine those transcripts with the Natual Language API, or the Translation API.

-## Slide 35
-### More GCP
+What about the rest of what Google has to offer?

-One of the reasons why I used Cloud Datastore was that I was already on Google Cloud Platform due to Cloud Vision.
-It's worth exploring the rest of what Google has to offer.
+One of the reasons why I used Cloud Datastore was that I was already on Google Cloud Platform due to Cloud Vision &mdash; you too may end up katamari-ing your way through GCP.

 You may have noticed that our bats-to-Twitter script downloaded photos locally.
 That's not required -- you could get the image from its URL every time you wanted to work with it, or you can always store images with Cloud Storage.

 As for hosting your scripts, App Engine has a cron service, while Cloud Scheduler was announced back in July and is currently in alpha.

-## Slide 36
+## Slide 35
 ### Twitter

 At the end of July, Twitter started requiring developers to answer a questionnaire about how they plan to use Twitter's API and its data before permitting developers to create an API key.